Moonbreaker

-Moonbreaker is an upcoming turn-based strategy video game developed by Unknown Worlds Entertainment and published by Krafton.
-The game was released via early access on September 29, 2022 for Microsoft Windows.
+Moonbreaker is a turn-based strategy video game developed by Unknown Worlds Entertainment and published by Krafton for Windows.
+The game was released via early access on September 29, 2022, followed by its full release on February 2, 2024.

 The game was described by the team as a "digital miniatures game", as it was heavily inspired by both tabletop role-playing games and collectible card games.
 The game is set in an original universe created by Brandon Sanderson.